Anthony Joshua Planning 'Major Comeback' Following Shock Andy Ruiz Jr. Defeat

-Former unified heavyweight champion Anthony Joshua took his shock defeat on the chin and plans on coming back stronger.
+Former unified heavyweight champion Anthony Joshua took last night’s (Sat.
+June 1, 2019) shock defeat on the chin, and plans on coming back stronger.

-Joshua was a heavy favorite going into his Madison Square Garden headliner against short-notice opponent Andy Ruiz Jr. on Saturday night.

 “All good, bro,” Joshua told iFL TV when asked how he was feeling.
 “Easy thing to say.
 Didn’t want to take the loss tonight.
 Boxing is about not getting hit.
 I got hit one too many times.
 Ruiz, the better man, got the win and I’ve got to take this loss like a man.